mrdoob/three.js/threejs/lessons/threejs-lights.md

 Orbit the camera and it gets easier to see.
-The plane represents a `DirectionalLight` because a directional light computes light comming in one direction.
+The plane represents a `DirectionalLight` because a directional light computes light coming in one direction.
 There is no *point* the light comes from, it's an infinite plane of light shooting out parallel rays of light.